The Littlewood-Richardson rule for Schur multiple zeta functions: Introduction

 We define $\bm{s} \ast \bm{t}$ in \S3.3 again.
 Let $\delta = \shape(\bm{s} \ast \bm{t})$.
 By discussion in \S3.3, $\zeta_{\delta}(\bm{s} \ast \bm{t}) = \zeta_{\mu}(\bm{s}) \zeta_{\nu}(\bm{t})$.
 Theorem \ref{main} follows from applying Theorem $\ref{skew}$ to the skew tableau $\bm{s} \ast \bm{t}$ with some further discussions. \end{rmk}

 This paper is organized as follows.
-In \S2, we introduce Knuth equivalence and jeu de taquin, which are the combinatorial back ground of semi-standard Young tableau.
+In \S2, we introduce Knuth equivalence and jeu de taquin, which are the combinatorial background of semi-standard Young tableau.
 In \S3, we give proofs of Theorem \ref{main} and Theorem \ref{skew}.
 Finally, in \S4, we discuss further generalization of Theorem \ref{skew}.